ujjwalm29/movie-search/level_2_preprocessing_tfidf_ranked/README.md

 To recap, we did preprocessed the text, split it into unigrams and bigrams, created TF-IDF representations of the data and compared it with a similar representation of our query.

 In reality, keyword search is WAYYY more complex.
 Here are some pointers that will help you explore further :
 - Nobody creates TF-IDF matrices like we did.
 It's better to use a feature rich search engine like [Elasticsearch](https://www.elastic.co/elasticsearch) or [Solr](https://solr.apache.org/) which gives a lot of functionality out of the box.
+(Update : Level 3 introduces Elasticsearch!)
 - To score results, we used `np.dot` and sorted the results.
 In reality, most search engines use an algorithm called BM25 to rank documents for keyword search.
 [Here](https://medium.com/@evertongomede/understanding-the-bm25-ranking-algorithm-19f6d45c6ce) is a short article explaining BM25.
 - To improve search accuracy, we can use "signals".
 Signals can be anything and are usually domain dependent.
 In our case, one could say that if a movie is more popular or has a high rating, then it should be ranked higher.
 Or, if a movie was released recently, it should be ranked higher.
 According to a search expert I talked to, Google uses more than 100 signals per query.